DSpeichert/netbootd/README.md

 Naturally, it's not a good idea to transfer really large files over TFTP but PXE generally requires use of TFTP in most cases.

 TFTP and HTTP content can either be static text (embedded in the manifest), generated content (using Go's `text/template` templating engine) or proxied to upstream HTTP(S).
+This last feature is mainly intended to proxy TFTP to HTTP(S) but very well may be used to reverse-proxy HTTP in otherwise isolated environments and can use a proxy itself
-This last feature is mainly intended to proxy TFTP to HTTP(S) but very well may be used to reverse-proxy HTTP in otherwise isolated environments and can use a proxy itself (`HTTP_PROXY` and `NO_PROXY` is honored automatically by Go).
+(`HTTP_PROXY` and `NO_PROXY` is honored automatically by Go).

 netbootd cannot serve local files.
-An exception is a bundled version of [iPXE](https://ipxe.org/), which allows to download (typically) kernel and initrd over HTTP instead of TFTP.
+An exception is a bundled version of [iPXE](https://ipxe.org/), which allows downloading (typically) kernel and initrd over HTTP instead of TFTP.

 ## Manifests